oracle/oraclesolaris-contrib/REST/setting_up_the_connection.md

 ### Using Python

-To illustrate how to the same using Python I have a short example script.
-Note this is a very basic script with hardly any error handling and pretty ugly code, the point is to illustrate the way to connect.
-Here's my code:
+There's much more information on how to do this in the [Jupyter notebooks section](python/notebooks), but to illustrate how to the do the same using Python, here's a short example script.
+Note this is a very basic script with hardly any error handling and pretty ugly code, the point is to illustrate the way to connect:

 ```python
 import requests